-These Sudio Tolv controls a bit of a drag to remember, at least initially.
+It’s a bit of a drag to remember, at least initially.
 Increasing or decreasing volume quickly could also be quite awkward.
 But … I don’t know.
 I seldom control audio using earbuds/earphones, I near always do it on the phone.
 I don’t do that many voice calls nowadays too.

 If you’re unlike me, however, you’d probably want to take note of these controls.
 Truth is, once I got the gist of everything, I didn’t find them that complicated.

 Note: For some reason, the instructions for volume adjustment are not in the manual.
-To get the most out of the Tolv, you have to pump up the volume from default.
+To get the most out of your set, you have to pump up the volume from default.